 - In 1957, Mark was with Captain Gordon Cooper at Edwards AFB and spotted a UFO.
 Cooper filmed the object and Ellis took the film to Washington.
 (Knights of the Cold War.)

 - His ties were not limited to aliens or space adventures.
 Mark states that his father was good friends with Humphrey Bogart and Lauren Bacall.
 Mark danced with Bacall at a Mark Hopkins event when he was five or six.
-(Cassidy, Third Interview.)
+(Kerry Cassidy, Project Camelot, Total Recall, Third Interview.)

 - After President Kennedy’s 1961 speech committing the United States to put a man on the moon, he and his father met the President in his limousine.
 Kennedy asked Mark to deliver a top secret message to Charles de Gaulle.
 Mark was just seven-years old, but Kennedy is said to have trusted him.
 (Knights of the Cold War.)